 Introduction

-The Industry Foundation Classes (IFC) are an open international standard for sharing Building Information Model (BIM) data.
+The Industry Foundation Classes (IFC) are an open international standard for sharing data of the built asset industry.
 The standard comprises:

-3. Property and Quantity Set definitions (standardized definitions for an extensibility mechanism realised in the schema - provided in XML)
+- Property and Quantity Set definitions (standardized definitions for an extensibility mechanism realised in the schema - provided in XML and available in the HTLM documentation)

 The prevalent exchange format for IFC is the Step Physical File Format (ISO 10303-21:2002) based on the schema publication using the EXPRESS language (ISO 10303-11:2004).
 It is a clear-text encoding of the entity instances that make up the exchange, in which attribute values are provided as an ordered sequence of unnamed values.